otam-mato/KYC_app/README.md

 End‑to‑end Know‑Your‑Customer (KYC) flow built on **AWS Lambda, SQS, Textract, Rekognition, RDS (PostgreSQL)** and **Apify**.
 This repository contains:

-* Live architecture and data‑flow diagrams (Mermaid)
+* Live architecture and data‑flow diagrams
 * A step‑by‑step processing table with example payloads
 * Patch SQL to bring the schema up